openprocurement/openprocurement.auctions.dgf/docs/source/standard/document.rst

     * `eligibilityDocuments` - **Eligibility documents**

     * `financialLicense` - **License** (available only for the `dgfFinancialAssets` procedure, see :ref:`fintutorial`)

+    * `auctionProtocol` - **Auction protocol**

+        Auction protocol describes all participants and determines the candidate (participant that has submitted the highest bid proposal during the auction).

 :title:
     string, multilingual